 Routehappy data research manager Jason Rabinowitz discovered this photo of an Alaska Airlines 737-900ER (N472AS) with the signature ATG-4 antennas installed.

-#paxex priorities have included getting power to every seat so that passengers can charge their personal electronic devices, bringing “a great inflight entertainment system” on board (the airline is rolling out the Gogo Vision wireless IFE solution and upgrading its tablet IFE) and improving the inflight Internet.
+The upgrade to ATG-4 is not entirely unexpected.
+During an earnings conference call in December 2014, Alaska Airlines VP, customer innovation Curtis Kopf said the carrier’s #paxex priorities have included getting power to every seat so that passengers can charge their personal electronic devices, bringing “a great inflight entertainment system” on board (the airline is rolling out the Gogo Vision wireless IFE solution and upgrading its tablet IFE) and improving the inflight Internet.

 At that time, Alaska CEO Brad Tilden added, “The one thing I will say on Wi-Fi…we’ve got the older Gogo system and we’re looking now at upgrading to the upgraded ground system which will increase bandwidth and the number of people that can be on.
 So we’re looking at that right now.
 I think we’ll deploy pretty quick so stay tuned for that.”